multiversx/mx-chain-notifier-go/README.md

 - `/events/finalized` (POST) -> when the block has been finalized, the events will be pushed on this route

-If the service will be service in "notifier" mode, by using websockets, it will expose a separate route:
+If the service will be in "notifier" mode, it will expose a additional route:
-- `/hub/ws` (GET) - this route can be used to manage the websocket connection (check [websocket subscribing](###websockets) section for more details on this)
+- `/hub/ws` (GET) - this route can be used to manage the websocket connection (check [websocket subscribing](#websockets) section for more details on this)

 ## Redis